What is Laser Dentistry?

 Prior to the advent of dental lasers, gum contouring was done with a scalpel.
 As you would assume, this created a painful, lengthy recovery.
 Now, thanks to our laser technology, Dr. Frey’s gum contouring procedures are fast, simple, and virtually painless.

-How is laser gum contouring done?
+How is gum contouring done?

 The gums and surrounding area are completely numbed prior to your procedure.
 Dr. Frey uses the diode laser for gum contouring.
 The laser energy gently cuts away excess gum tissue, creating a more uniform, natural-looking scalloped gum line.

 What are the advantages of using a laser for gum contouring?

 Our diode laser instantly vaporizes the unwanted gum tissue, simultaneously cauterizing the cutting line.
 This has numerous advantages: